 Diarrhea, vomiting, excessive flatulence, and burping are common symptoms of an upset stomach.
 If your dog’s symptoms persist for over 48 hours or they have excessive distress at any time, you should take your dog to a veterinarian.

 Before you get too worried, you should know that a dog’s upset stomach is typically not a serious problem.
 The stomach will often heal within 24 hours without professional medical attention.

 5 Ways You Can Settle A Dog’s Upset Stomach

 Though it’s sometimes difficult to tell if a dog has an upset stomach, there are several noticeable symptoms that might be noticeable.

 More obvious symptoms include diarrhea, vomiting, burping, and excessive flatulence.

 If you see your dog eating grass, that could also be a sign of an upset stomach.

-Though eating grass might be a way your dog tries to ease its stomach, you should avoid letting your dog eat grass due to the possible presence of pesticides in the grass.
+Though eating grass might be how your dog tries to ease its stomach, you should avoid letting it eat grass due to the possible presence of pesticides in the grass.